-- Urinating often: In a 30-minute workout session, you may have the urge to pee three different times.
-Work out close to a bathroom so you can quickly relieve yourself and get back to your workout.
+- Urinating often: In a 30-minute workout session, you may have the urge to pee (or accidentally leak) three different times.
+Work out close to a bathroom so you can quickly relieve yourself, and get back to your workout.

 - Feeling overheated: Head indoors where the AC is flowing, and make sure you're wearing comfortable workout clothes made of breathable wicking material.
 If you love being outside, move your workouts to a pool or lake.

 - Round ligament pain: As your belly expands, the round ligaments that support your uterus are getting stretched out, so it makes sense that you'd feel intense cramp-like pains in your lower belly.
 Wearing a supportive compression band that's specifically designed for prenatal exercise might help.
 If you feel a sharp twinge during a sweat session, reduce the intensity of your workout, and if that doesn't bring relief, take a break.

 - Lower back pain: As your baby grows, your lower spine begins to curve in response to your protruding belly.
 Stretching your lower back helps immensely.
 Try this hip and back stretching sequence.
 If shooting pains radiate from your back down your leg, these yoga poses should offer relief from sciatica.

 - Upset stomach: Between nausea and constipation, you've got digestive issues covered, so try to eat bland foods that keep your tummy happy.
 Nausea may be worse at certain times of the day, such as early morning, so find times to work out when you're not worrying about having to run to the bathroom.

 - Fatigue: Growing a baby is hard work, so it's no surprise that you feel like napping all the time.
 Resting your body is important, but so is keeping up with exercise.
 Find times to work out when you're least tired, and shorten workouts when necessary.